migueldoctor/ReactJS-Raw-sample-with-JSX-without-Flux-or-ES6/README.md

     };
 ```

-It's important to realize that now, all information and events and actions related with the form are selfcontained and properly encapsulated within the component with no dependecies from outside.
+It's important to realize that now, all information and events and actions related to the form are selfcontained and properly encapsulated within the component with no dependecies from outside.
 Now, it's the father component who should pass it a function doing whatever he wants to do with the data provided by the form, but without dealing with inputs events or whatver.
 So if the Form component changes, the faher doesn't need to be changed, and viceversa.
 Let's see how the father component ContactView will look like following this approach

 ```javascript